Olark and the GDPR Legislation

 Again, you should consult with your legal counsel to identify the best option for your company.
 Transcript data cannot be restored once deleted, so if transcript data is valuable to your business, we encourage you to explore the possibility of modifying or limiting your use of transcripts rather than deleting the data entirely.

 Privacy Shield was invalidated in the EU - what next?

 We have updated our DPA to reflect these changes and would be happy to send you a new DPA for signing.
 Please reach out to us directly with that request.

 What tools do you offer to help us control data retention?

-We offer a number of tools in our privacy dashboard.
+We offer a number of tools in our data management dashboard.

 Does Olark have a signed DPA with each sub-processor?

 Yes, we have a signed DPA with all of the vendors we use to process personal data.